Excerpts from

 Created all the worlds.

-While considering how the planets and zodiac signs might relate to this Tree of Life model, I needed to keep a throughline with the ideal numbers that I had started with to maintain continuity within the overall design.
-To do this I looked for parallel patterns of similarity and symmetry between the geometry, astrology, names, and numbers of the Tree of Life construct.
-This was important to do in order not to break the thread of connectivity that ties all the parts together into a cohesive whole.
-To maintain a connection with the ideal numbers, while considering the sun as the zero point, the planets were associated numerically with their natural orbital order from the sun.
+While considering how the planets and zodiac signs might relate to this Tree of Life model, I needed to keep a throughline with the ideal numbers that I had started this work with in order to maintain a thread of continuity throughout the whole construct.
+To do this I looked for parallel patterns of similarity and symmetry between the geometrical, astrological, rhetorical and numerical components of this Tree of Life system.
+This was important in order not to break the connecting thread of continuity that ties all the parts together into a unified whole.
+To maintain consistency with the ideal numbers, the sun would become the zero point, and the planets would be associated with their orbital order out from the sun.
+Much to my surprise this direct association between the ideal numbers and the planets proved to be very relevant and revealing.
+It turned out that this association was keyto tying the Tarot and the Tree of Life together in a cohesive manner.

-For instance, the Sun is the not a planet yet without it the planets would not exist, however, a Sun can exist without planets.
-Hence, we call it the Solar System, for the planets revolve around the Sun and are subject to its’ gravitational influence.
-Similarly, the number Zero is not a number of quantities, however, it qualifies all the other numbers of quantity by means of their relative relationship to the determined position of zero; it’s their ultimate reference point and qualifier of their quantitative value.
+For instance, the Sun is the not a planet yet without it the planets would not exist, however, the Sun can exist without planets.
+Hence, we call it the Solar System, for the planets revolve around the Sun and are subject to its’ gravitational influence, not the other way around.
+Similarly, the number Zero is not a number of material quantities, however, it qualifies all the other numbers representing a quantity by means of their relative relationship to the determined position of zero.
+Zero is the ultimate reference point and the qualifier of the other numbers of quantitative value.
+It is the qualifying empty space within which a quantity is thereby distinguishable, determined, or contained.

-The Moon primarily influences the Earths’ condition, by way of its’ influence on the tides, weather, and overall growth of life on the planet.
-Similarly, the ebb and flow of knowledge influence the conditions with which we live in and nourishes our emotional, physical, mental and spiritual growth, or any other interests or stances we may take in life.
-Also, Knowledge, a.k.a.
-Da’ath, in the Tree of Life is not considered a Sephora but yet still plays an important role in the overall scheme, just like the Moon is not considered a planet but plays an important role on life on our planet.
+Our moon primarily influences the Earths’ condition by way of its’ influence on the ocean tides, the weather, and the overall growth of life on the planet.
+Similarly, the ebb and flow of our collective knowledge have influenced our living conditions and growth as a species.
+Knowledge can also nourish our emotional, physical, mental, and spiritual growth for better or worse.
+In the Tree of Life, the sphere of Knowledge is not considered a Sephora like the other spheres which represent planets.
+Non the less it still plays an important role in the overall scheme of the Tree of Life; just like the Moon is not considered a planet in the solar system yet it still plays a vital role on the life within our planets’ atmosphere.

-Now imagine the Moon in motion, only revolving around Tiphareth (in this model representing the Earth); it would become full in Yesod (in this model the position of the sphere of Saturn).
-In turn, the New Moons and Solar eclipses would occur while the Moon is in position of Da’ath, representing Knowledge.
-This could also be said about the old approach with Malkuth as Earth, Yesod as Moon, and Tiphareth as the Sun.
-The progression is the same from the perspective from the Earth looking upward.
-The major differences are in the point of view: In this model the view of the feminine is raised from the former, under the foot position, to the centerpiece of creation from our relative point of view, where the female is seen as the Beauty of creation.
+Now imagine the Moon in motion, only revolving around Tiphareth (the Sephora representing the Earth in this model); it would become full in Yesod (in this model the position of the sphere of Saturn).
+In turn, the New Moons and subsequent Solar eclipses would occur while the Moon is in the position of Da’ath, representing Knowledge.
+This could also be said about the old approach with Malkuth as Earth, Yesod as Moon, and Tiphareth as the Sun: The progression is the same from the perspective on Earth looking upward.
+The major differences are in the point of view: In this model the view of the feminine is raised from the former, under the foot position, to the centerpiece of creation from our relative point of view, where the female Gaia is seen as the central Beauty of creation and the male Sol as the crown of creation.

 We now know that our solar system extends even deeper into space then we ever knew just a few hundred years ago.
-As a result of our present knowledge of the solar system, with the three outer planets and asteroids included, are common knowledge.
-But I can’t help but wonder if the ancients were aware of these other dynamics of the solar system also, at least theoretically.
-Afterall, they did recognize that the observations of factors in the observable world they lived in, known as the Microcosm, would have corresponding factors in the universe without, known as the Macrocosm.
-They also very much understood that there was far more to life than just meets the eye.
+As a result of our present knowledge of the solar system, with the three outer planets and asteroids, are now common knowledge.
+But I can’t help but wonder if the ancients were already aware of these other dynamics in the solar system, at least theoretically.
+For they did recognize that the observations of factors in the observable world they lived in, known as the Microcosm, should have corresponding factors in the universe without, known as the Macrocosm.
+They also very much understood that there was far more to life than just what meets the eye and spoke extensively about other beings from the stars that influenced our knowledge and destiny.

 One of the major reconsiderations I am making in these models of the Tree of Life is the manner in which the Moon and the outer planets are organized.
-Previous attempts by scholars of the western esoteric traditions to include the outer planets into their Tree of Life models was to simply place three outer planets onto the three supernal Sephiroth of the Tree of Life, because they had been unassociated with any planets in previous models.
-Their simple solution however failed to consider the repercussions these new discoveries had on the harmonious relationships of all the parts.
-The inclusion of the outer planets required a complete reevaluation of what the most harmonious arrangement of the Tree of Life would be with these new factors now included.
+Previous attempts by scholars of the western esoteric traditions to include the outer planets into their new Tree of Life models was to simply place three outer planets onto the three supernal Sephiroth of the Tree of Life, since they had not been associated with planets in previous models.
+This over simplistic solution failed to consider the repercussions these new discoveries would have on the harmonious relationships of all the parts.
+The inclusion of the outer planets required a complete reevaluation of the whole system to attain the most harmonious arrangement of the Tree of Life with these new factors.

-There is also the underworld of western mythology, in which the old gods, Neptune and Pluto, ruled the depths of the ocean and the dark caverns of the underworld, both signifying forces from below.
-The influences of the outer planets may not have been observed visually, however, over time the cyclic patterns of their behavior could be observed in nature and in mankind’s social behavior.
+There are also the stories in western mythology, in which the old gods, Neptune and Pluto, rule the depths of the ocean and the dark caverns of the underworld, both signifying forces from below.
+The influences of the outer planets may not have been observed visually, however, over time the cyclic patterns of their behavior could be observed in their effects on nature and in mankind’s ever changing social behavior.

 The knowledge of the waxing and waning effects of the moon on planting and hunting was critical to the survival of our earliest societies.
-The development of civilized cultures grew out of our ability to mark and measure significant moments in time and thereby predict recuring patterns of nature to be better prepared for an otherwise unforeseen future.
-These considerations could of lead us to the use of the number twelve as a basis for measuring time and space in a manner that is not achievable by the use of the number ten alone.
-For even though we have adopted a metric system in parts of the world it is not a very good system to build structures with since it doesn’t divide into thirds or sixths easily and lacks the ability to conveniently create harmonious tones in a space.
+The development of civilized cultures grew out of our ability to mark and measure significant moments in time and thereby predict recuring patterns of nature in order to be better prepared for an otherwise unpredictable future.
+These considerations of the recurring changes in our environment lead us to the use of the number twelve as a basis for measuring time and space in a manner that is not achievable by the use of the number ten, which doesn’t divide easily into thirds or sixths and thereby lacks the ability to easily create harmonious musical tones in a structured space like a 12-unit system can.

 These updates to the Tree of Life system of correspondences are not as radical as it may seem to those who have a hard time changing their perspective.
-There have been many different approaches to drawing the Tree of Life over the years, but they are overlooked by most do to the overmarketed or popularized versions proposed by the western esoteric schools.
-Whether they were actually superior or not to the Judaic versions is subjective; the important thing to keep in mind is that there are no past models of the Tree of Life that are exactly the same or sometimes even similar, and by no means should it be assumed that there is ever going to be a perfect model.
+There have been many different approaches to drawing the Tree of Life over the years, but they are often overlooked because of all the popularized versions proposed by the modern western esoteric schools and their publishers’ promotions.
+Whether they were actually superior or not to the Judaic versions is subjective; the important thing to keep in mind is that there are no past models of the Tree of Life that are exactly the same, or sometimes even similar, and by no means should it be assumed that there is only one correct model.
 The various constructs are all just a means to categorize and organize our present knowledge, thoughts and opinions of how life grows and bears’ fruit for mankind.
-Modern science makes these archaic approaches to understanding how life works rather obsolete and ridiculous, but the process is still stimulating to the brain and can help us focus our mind on higher levels of consciousness.
+Modern science makes these archaic approaches to understanding how life works rather obsolete and even ridiculous sometimes.
+However, the mere exercise of reexamining the subject is still very stimulating to the brain and the process can help us focus our minds on higher levels of consciousness that could enable us to see things that we would not have otherwise seen before for the lack of even trying.
+So give it a try and see what you might come up with.